-Suddenly, the man lunged at Neal, grabbing him around the neck and shoving him against the wall, pinning him.
-Neal gasped for air as the man started patting him down, looking for something.
-A moment later, he pulled out Neal's wallet and released him, and Neal fell against the wall.
-The man was incredibly—almost strangely—strong.
+Suddenly, the man lunged at Neal, shoving him against the wall, pinning him.
+Neal struggled against the hold as the man patted him down, looking for something.
+A moment later, he pulled out Neal’s wallet and released him, and Neal fell against the wall.
+The man was incredibly strong.

 The man opened Neal’s wallet.
 “What, no ID?”